weecology/sad-comparison/chapter1.md

 The North American Butterfly Count data (NABA) is conducted by volunteers and is available by obtaining a memorandum of understanding.
 (NABA; North American Butterfly Association 2009).
 Number of sites.

 Gentry sites 102 and 179 were culled from the dataset due to a previously unidentified flaw in those sites (one species had a decimal rather than integer abundance).
-In total, I used data for 15,846 communities across four taxonomic groups over six large datasets.
-The data have a North American bias, as the BBS, CBC, FIA, and NABA data are restricted to North America.

 THIS HAS PROBABLY CHANGED, CHECK
 A small percentage of sites (number of sites) in the FIA dataset blew up on the negative binomial and the Poisson lognormal and one site in the MCDB blew up on the Poisson lognormal (Appendix?).